kevinlin1/kevinlin1.github.io/_posts/2019-06-25-Microeconomics-of-the-Faculty-Job-Search.md

 intellectual personality within the first five minutes of a teaching demonstration.
 More often than not, these initial impressions are on the mark.
 How would someone who only saw the first few minutes and last few minutes of your talk respond to your value alignment on the following metrics?
+How about the entire lesson?

 [persona]: /2018/02/04/Teaching-to-Groups/#develop-a-teaching-persona